Bertrand-François Mahé de La Bourdonnais: Recognition and legacy

 In 1742, his name was given to the main island (Mahé Island) of the Seychelles archipelago by French explorer Lazare Picault.
 In 1806 the French General Decaen founded and named the historic port village of Mahébourg in homage to Mahé de La Bourdonnais.
 Close to the village of Mapou, in Rivière du Rempart District, there is an estate named Domaine de Labourdonnais with its manor house known as Le Château de Labourdonnais, built in 1856, and now converted into a museum.
 A statue of La Bourdonnais was erected at Place D'Armes in Port Louis on 30 August 1859 during a ceremony.
 In Curepipe a school called Lycée La Bourdonnais was founded in 1953, where the curriculum is modelled on practices in France.
 There is another statue of La Bourdonnais in the port of Saint-Malo, France.
 In Saint-Denis, Réunion a statue of La Bourdonnais was also erected, and a suburb is named Cité Labourdonnais.
 However the statue and suburb in Reunion island have been the target of anti-slavery protesters since 2020.
+A street in the French quarter of Puducherry bears his name.